tegon/traktflix/README.md

 ### Why do I need this extension?
 Trakt.tv has a [lot of plugins](http://trakt.tv/downloads) to automatically scrobble the movies and episodes you watch from your media center.
-But I found nothing to integrate with Netflix, so I created this extension.
+But there are none for Netflix.
-Every time you click to play something on Netflix, it will send the scrobble to Trakt.tv.
+This extension allows you to scrobble from Netflix to Trakt.tv.
 Cool, isn't it?

 ### How does traktflix work?
 Unfortunately Netflix doesn't provide a public API, so the movie or episode info is extracted from the HTML of the player.